mtod92/equpy/README.md

 `equpy` solves this problem by linearizing these equations to make them suitable to be solved employing linear algebra and an iterative numerical method equivalent to the Newton search of the logarithmic equations over the logarithm of the variables.

 # Solving the example using equpy
+In the following section, we present different approaches on how to solve the previous example using `equpy`.
+These are also available and ready to use in the [interactive Jupyter Notebook](equpy_test.ipynb).

 ## Approach (1) - text input
 Using equpy we can solve the example by simply expressing the reactions and mass conservation relationship in literal form.
 In the example below, a simple implementation is shown: